sejobasic/ds-algos-practice/BigO.md

 O(2^N) Exponential- recursive algorithms that solve a problem of size N

-O(n!) - You are adding a loop for every element
+O(n!) - Factorial- You are adding a loop for every element

 **Iterating through half a collection is still O(n)